- Travel and Places»

 Lights on Prince Circle

-After you've seen the Peanuts (R) display, do a U-turn to get back to Prince Street and turn left.
-Turn right on Prince Circle.
+From Prince Street, turn right on Prince Circle.
 You are looking for 6872 S Prince Circle.
 The decorations here are all brightly-colored outlines.
 You'll see a train set, some playing penguins, a child sledding, a snow globe, and a Nativity set.
 You'll also see Santa up on the roof, with reindeer's hooves in motion.

 One year, this display wasn't set up, but I'm glad to see it's back.